HONDA NT700V DEAUVILLE (2006 - 2015) Review

 Model history & versions

-1998: Original Honda Deauville launched with 647cc motor and different bodywork to current Honda Deauville.
+1998: Original Honda Deauville launched with 647cc motor and different bodywork to later Honda Deauville.

 1999: Honda Deauville gains HISS ignition-based immobiliser